 Your Legal Rights as a Victim of Workplace Sexual Harassment in San Diego

 California has some of the strongest anti-harassment laws in the country.
-You have various protections under state law as a victim of workplace sexual harassment.
+Victims have various protections under state law as a victim of workplace sexual harassment.
 If you or your attorney proves a case against your employer, you may be entitled to financial compensation for related losses, including backpay, interest, punitive damages as punishment against your employer, and job reinstatement, if applicable.

-You may be able to hold one or more parties accountable for a case of workplace sexual harassment in San Diego.
+Victims may be able to hold one or more parties accountable for a case of workplace sexual harassment in San Diego.
 Under the rules of the California Fair Employment and Housing Act (FEHA), employers can be held strictly liable (meaning legally and financially responsible) for sexual harassment committed by supervisors or managers in the workplace.

 Employers can also be held liable for harassment by coworkers and even non-employees, such as clients, if the employer knew or reasonably should have known about the sexual harassment but did nothing to remedy the problem.
 In addition, you may be able to bring a claim against the individual who sexually harassed or assaulted you.